Preah Ang Chek Preah Ang Chorm shrine: Etymology

 The prefix Preah Ang (ព្រះអង្គ) refers to the dignity of both princesses.
 While Preah Ang Chek literally translates as Princess Banana in modern Khmer, it seems rather Chek and Chorm be interpreted as an abbreviation of royal titles such as Preah Chorm Chau (ព្រះចមចៅ), confirming their noble descent.

 History

 Unknown origin of two Angkorian statues

 The statues of Preah Ang Chek Preah Ang Chorm were both bronze statues rediscovered in 1950 in the forest around Angkor Thom by Angkor conservation officials.
-It is believed that the statue of Preah Ang Chek and Preah Ang Chorm were originally kept in the temple of Angkor Wat.
+It is believed that the statues of Preah Ang Chek and Preah Ang Chorm were originally kept in the temple of Angkor Wat.
 According to the Institute of the Humanities and Social Sciences of the Royal Academy of Cambodia, Khmer king Ang Chan I or Chan Reachea who ascended the throne in the 16th century would have allowed the installation of the two bronze statues in Angkor Wat in honor of these two princesses, which were considered by then as bodhisattvas who received great honour and veneration.
 The statues were later lost as Angkor Wat was neglected.